Rahal Letterman Lanigan Racing: CART Indy Car series

 Following the 1991 CART season, Bobby Rahal left the Galles-Kraco Racing team.
-Despite consistent top finishes, Rahal won only two races from 1989 to 1991.
+Despite consistent top finishes, Rahal won only two races between 1989 and 1991.
 Likewise, Danny Sullivan left the Patrick Racing team, following a dismal season with the Alfa Romeo engine.
 The two drivers essentially swapped rides.
-Sullivan joined Galles, and Rahal signed with Patrick in September 1991.
+Rahal signed with Patrick in September 1991, and Sullivan took to Rahal's old seat at Galles-Kraco Racing.